Is that tempting technology really useful to your business?

 Is your use of technology useful to your business?

-This post opens our monthly theme focussed on business applications.
-I hope it has given you pause for thought.
+I hope this post has given you pause for thought.